nazar-pc/CleverStyle-Framework/docs/installation/Installer-builder.md

 That's it!
 Created package corresponding name will appear in root directory of website.

-\* Module or plugin should have correct meta.json file, otherwise you can't create its installer.
+\* Module should have correct meta.json file, otherwise you can't create its installer.